cbrown5/connections-game/README.md

 You can then **drag and drop your own JSON data file** directly into the browser to create custom puzzles.
 No need to modify files - just prepare your JSON file and drop it onto the game.

 ### Quick Start with Custom Data
-1. Create a `game-data.json` file on your computer, e.g. with a text editor.
+1. Create a `mydata.json` or `mydata.txt` file on your computer, e.g. with a text editor.
 1. Open `index.html` in your browser
-2. Drag and drop your custom JSON file onto the upload zone
+2. Drag and drop your custom JSON or .txt file onto the upload zone
 3. Play with your custom words and categories!

 ### How to make game-data.JSON